rockettheme/docs/Docs/magento/themes/affinity/INDEX.md

 How to Install the Theme
 -----

-Installing the Cerulean theme is quick and easy to do.
+Installing the Affinity theme is quick and easy to do.
 There are numerous ways to do it, but we'll outline the most common method(s) in this tutorial.
-We'll start with the process you'll likely want to go through if you are installing Cerulean on an existing Magento install.
+We'll start with the process you'll likely want to go through if you are installing Affinity on an existing Magento install.

 If you are setting up a new site/store and wish to have sample data (such as that present in our demo) you should consider downloading the RocketLauncher, instead.
 Details for that process can be found below.